She Survived Breast Cancer, But Says A Treatment Side Effect 'Almost Killed' Her

 Having even one node removed conveys some risk of lymphedema, doctors say — perhaps 5 to 7 percent.
 And medical studies suggest that cancer patients who, like Harrod, have many more nodes removed have about a 20 percent likelihood of developing the disease.
 Undergoing radiation therapy can increase the risk of lymphedema in those patients to 40 percent.

-It's usually a life-long condition.
+It's usually a lifelong condition.
 Still, many people have never heard of it.

 Dr. Joseph H. Dayan, a reconstructive surgeon with Memorial Sloan Kettering Cancer Center, says he sees patients every week who have survived breast cancer but break down in tears in his office.

-"And they're crying, not only because they struggle with lymphedema," he says, "but because many people, including some doctors, do not recognize this as a debilitating condition" that can require laborious, daily care.
+"They're crying, not only because they struggle with lymphedema," he says, "but because many people, including some doctors, do not recognize this as a debilitating condition" that can require laborious, daily care.

-"People just don't see it, Dayan says.
+"People just don't see it," Dayan says.
 "They don't see the disability."
-Even for many doctors he says, "lymphedema is overshadowed by the fact that cancer is the priority."
+Even for many doctors, he says, "lymphedema is overshadowed by the fact that cancer is the priority."

 In 2016, after a third serious infection, Harrod heard from another health care provider that Dayan was successfully transplanting clusters of healthy lymph nodes from unaffected areas of the body.